|PSYU 323||Child Development||

 - Proof of a passing score on the CBEST or any CTC approved basic skills tests

-This program is only available to California residents
+The teaching credential program is only available to California residents

-Applicants transferring from another institution's credential program must supply a letter from that institution's Education Department attesting to the applicant's good standing in the program.
+Applicants transferring from another institution's teaching credential program must supply a letter from that institution's Education Department attesting to the applicant's good standing in the program.
 The letter should be written on institutional letterhead by the Dean, department chair, director of teacher education, or someone in a similar position

-Candidates interested in the following credentials: Education Specialist, single subject or multiple subject credentials, must prove subject matter competency by providing evidence that they have registered for, taken or passed the appropriate subject matter examination (CSET) prior to admission to the program
+Candidates interested in the following credentials: Education Specialist, single subject or multiple subject teaching credentials, must prove subject matter competency by providing evidence that they have registered for, taken or passed the appropriate subject matter examination (CSET) prior to admission to the program

 Course List Code Title Credits EDUU 510 Introduction to Teaching